SporosDAO/sweat-token/README.md

 ## Development

+The following steps will build and start docker containers and services for `mongodb`, `frontend`, `backend` and `contracts` mounting on the local directory.

 1. Build the development environment with `docker-compose build`
+1. Update package dependencies with `docker-compose -f docker-compose.yaml -f docker-compose.install.yaml --profile install up --no-deps`
-2. Start the development environment with `docker-compose up -d`
+1. Start the development environment with `docker-compose up -d`

-These steps will build and start containers and docker services for `mongodb`, `frontend`, `backend` and `contracts` mounting on the local directory.
+1. Check the status of services with `docker-compose ps`.
+All should be in `running` state.
+If any service is in `restarting` or `exited` state then something went wrong with the setup.

-You can obtain logs for each container while developing with
+You can obtain debug logs for each container while developing with
 - frontend `docker-compose logs -f frontend`
 - backend `docker-compose logs -f backend`
 - contracts `docker-compose logs -f contracts`